 It is important to note that MindBridge reads these delimited text files very well, and it is not at all necessary to convert them to Excel format for ingestion.
-In fact, it is not possible to convert to an ingestible Excel file if there are more than 1048576 rows.
+It is not possible to convert to an ingestible Excel file if there are more than 1048576 rows.

 However, we realize that you might want to view your files in Excel for your own analyses outside of MindBridge, and for this reason, we provide instructions here on how to convert a delimited or fixed-width text file to Excel.

-Open Excel and choose to open a document directly from Excel (by hitting Ctrl-O on PC or ⌘O on Mac).
+Open Excel and choose to open a document directly from Excel (press Ctrl-O on PC or ⌘O on Mac).
 You might need to select to display text files or all files *.*

 Delimited Text Files